open-AIMS/ADRIA.jl/ADRIA/docs/src/concepts/cots_package_extraction.md

 ADRIA should keep the orchestration layer.
 In `scenario.jl`, ADRIA should:

 1. Read sampled COTS parameters from `param_set`.
-2. Convert them into `CotsBlox.CotsParams`.
+2. Convert them into `COTSMod.CotsParams`.
-3. Build a `CotsBlox.CotsPreyMap` from the active coral functional-group ordering.
+3. Build a `COTSMod.CotsPreyMap` from the active coral functional-group ordering.
 4. Initialize COTS state using domain initial density or seed locations.
-5. At the correct timestep point, pass the current relative coral cover to CotsBlox.
+5. At the correct timestep point, pass the current relative coral cover to COTSMod.
 6. Apply returned predation to the ADRIA/CoralBlox cover tensor.
 7. Run larval dispersal using selected COTS connectivity.
 8. Apply optional external supply.